 Thomas Manakides is an experienced litigator known for developing innovative strategies to tackle large and complex litigation matters with an emphasis on environmental and transnational issues.
-He represents multinational corporations across several industries, including food and agricultural, real estate, aerospace, and waste.
+He represents multinational corporations across several industries, including food and agricultural, real estate, aerospace, oil and gas, and waste.
 Mr. Manakides has extensive courtroom experience in both trial and appellate courts and often advises clients on matters involving mass tort, environmental laws and enforcement and cost recovery actions.

 Mass Tort Litigation.
 Mr. Manakides has deep experience providing strategic advice and litigating all phases of high-profile mass tort litigation matters across multiple industries and involving a wide-range of alleged sources—from benzene, methane, TCE, and DBCP to odor and noise, to name a few.
 Representative matters include:

 In addition, Mr. Manakides was a key member of the Gibson Dunn team, which unearthed a massive attorney-orchestrated fraud emanating from Nicaragua that was imported into California courts.
 This work culminated in a dismissal with prejudice of several California cases consolidated as Mejia v.
 Dole Food following a bench trial exposing the egregious fraud.
 Mr. Manakides also successfully defended, on appeal, a ruling in Tellez v.
 Dole Food vacating a jury verdict and the entry of a new judgment in Dole’s favor based on the post-trial discovery of fraud on the court and extortion of defendants.

 Environmental Laws and Enforcement.
 Mr. Manakides advises clients on best practices to navigate through a variety of federal, state and local laws and regulations, including issues before the Regional and State Water Boards, South Coast Air Quality Management District, and the California Geologic Energy Management Division (CalGEM).
 Representative non-confidential matters include: